 Prior to the Great Renumbering of 1932, when Route 83 was designated, it was known as State Highway 164 from East Glastonbury to South Manchester, and SH 108 from Manchester to the Massachusetts state line.
+In 1932, Massachusetts also designated its part of the route as Route 83.

 Route 83 has seen a few minor changes in alignment and maintenance over the years.